Unitary equivalence in Generalized Uncertainty Principle theories: Equivalence and Consequences

-On the other hand, the analysis of the position operator $q$ is less trivial (see e.g. \cite{Kempf:1994su, Segreto:2022clx, Segreto:2024vtu} for a comprehensive discussion).\\ The first thing to correctly address is the symmetry of the operator.
-In both settings, we can consider the domain of definition to be the space $C^{\infty}_c(\mathbb{R})$ of bump functions, seen as a dense subspace in the respective Hilbert spaces.
-On these domains, in $\mathcal{H}_1$, the symmetry is ensured by the purposely introduced deformed Lebesgue measure $\frac{dx}{f(x)}$, while in $\mathcal{H}_2$ symmetry is simply achieved with the choice of $a=\frac{1}{2}$.
+\end{itemize} On the other hand, the analysis of the position operator $q$ is less trivial (see e.g. \cite{Kempf:1994su, Segreto:2022clx, Segreto:2024vtu} for a comprehensive discussion).\\ The first thing to correctly address is the symmetry of the operator.
+In both settings, we can consider the domain of definition to be the space $C^{\infty}_c(\mathbb{R})$ of all smooth, compactly supported functions, seen as a dense subspace in the respective Hilbert spaces.
+On these domains, in $\mathcal{H}_1$, the symmetry is ensured by the purposely introduced deformed Lebesgue measure $\frac{du}{f(u)}$, while in $\mathcal{H}_2$ symmetry is simply achieved with the choice of $a=\frac{1}{2}$.
 In this last setting, the two distinguished operators can be written as:

-In general, for the $q$ operator, essential self-adjointness is not granted; rather, the operator admits infinitely many self-adjoint extensions \cite{moretti2013spectral}.
+In general, for the $q$ operator, essential self-adjointness is not guaranteed; rather, the operator admits infinitely many self-adjoint extensions \cite{moretti2013spectral}.
 This technical fact has profound consequences on the physical level, since the loss of essential self-adjointness induces the emergence of minimal structure in the configuration space of the theory, such as a minimal length.
-Compactly, the domains on which the operator results in being self-adjoint can be written as:
+Compactly, the domains on which the operator turns out to be self-adjoint can be written as: